Tahmasp I: Architecture

-Nighttime in a City: Safavid court and urban environment of the capital of Tabriz, painted circa 1540 for Shah Tahmasp (Sackler Museum, 1958.76).
+Nighttime in a City: Safavid court and urban environment of the capital of Tabriz, painted circa 1540 by Mir Sayyid Ali for Shah Tahmasp (Sackler Museum, 1958.76).

 Like his father, Shah Tahmasp at the beginning of his reign (1524–1555) stayed rather inactive in architectural matters, contenting himself with restorations and embellishments, always along the lines of the dynasties which preceded him.
-In Tabriz, his capital until the tranfer to Qazvin in 1555, Shah Tahmasp had inherited and continued to occupy the Aq Qoyunlu Hasht Behesht Palace.
+In Tabriz, his capital until the transfer to Qazvin in 1555, Shah Tahmasp had inherited and continued to occupy the Aq Qoyunlu Hasht Behesht Palace.
 The Palace appears in the early Safavid painting Nighttime in a City, dated circa 1540 from Tabriz, with the ruler sitting in its center holding court.

 In terms of renovations, the great mosques of Kerman, Shiraz and Isfahan, and the sanctuaries of Mashhad and Ardabil benefited from his attention.
 In Ardabil, one can cite the funeral tower of Shah Ismail, which was commissioned by Shah Ismail's wife Tajlu Khanum in 1524, at the beginning of Shah Tahmasp's reign.
 But during the whole of the 16th century, no new congregational mosques were built in Persia, despite their centuries-old role in the affirmation of Imperial power, possibly out of religious misgivings due to theological disputes about the religious acceptability of Friday prayers in the absence of the Mahdi, or because of the general instability of the Safavid realm during this period.

 In Ardabil, the Jannatsarā is one of the rare instances of architectural contribution by Shah Tahmasp.
 Situated at the north-west of the Safavid tombs in the Sheikh Safi al-Din Khānegāh and Shrine Ensemble, it dates to the years 1536–1540.
 Its main use is still debated, but it seems to have been designed as an assembly and prayer hall for the ecstatic ceremonies of Sufi followers.
 Some remarkable carpets, the Ardabil Carpets, were likely created to adorn the building.

 The usage of tents remained central for the accommodation of Safavid princes.
 Shah Tahmasp maintained a royal encampment in Tabriz, which was witnessed by the Venetian traveler Michele Membre.
 The royal camp amounted to about 5,000 tents used to house the king with his retinue and troops.
 This indicates a duality in the life style of Safavid rulers, not unlike many of their nomadic predecessors, alternating life between temporary settlements such as tents, and permanent buildings.